 ]

-Both tools are called in a single LLM response — the model plans both operations simultaneously.
+Both tools are called in a single LLM response.
+The model planned both operations in one go.

-LangChain ships with many ready-made tools in langchain-community.
-Install extras with:
+LangChain comes with many ready-made tools in langchain-community.
+We install the extras with:

 pip install -qU ddgs wikipedia xmltodict tavily-python